laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 :::{dropdown} Notes

-¹ LaminDB guarantees storage ↔ metadata consistency, not row-level ACID inserts into parquet the way Iceberg and DuckLake do.
+¹ LaminDB guarantees storage ↔ metadata consistency, not row-level ACID inserts into Parquet the way Iceberg and DuckLake do.

 ² See the Time travel section.